Vinesh Phogat: Later career (2021–present)

-2024 Paris Olympics and retirement

-As Antim Panghal had secured an Olympic quota in the 53 kg weight class, Phogat competed in the lower 50 kg weight class at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan, and earned a quota place for the 50 kg category in the 2024 Summer Olympics.
+As Antim Panghal had secured an Olympic quota in the 53 kg weight class, Phogat competed in the lower 50 kg weight class at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan, and earned a quota place for the 50 kg category in the 2024 Paris Olympics.
 In the first round of the Paris Olympics, she defeated reigning Olympic and world champion Yui Susaki of Japan, who had not conceded a single point to an opponent in the Tokyo Olympics.
 The match was a cagey affair with Susaki leading 2–0 through two penalty points until the final few seconds when the Indian effected a takedown and scored an upset win.
 Phogat beat Oksana Livach of Ukraine in the quarterfinals and Yusneylys Guzmán of Cuba in the semifinals by point decisions to qualify for the final.
 However, Phogat was later disqualified for being above the stipulated weight during the weigh-in on the morning of the finals.
 As a result, she was relegated to last place in the classification.

-After her disqualification, Phogat announced that she had appealed against the decision to the Court of Arbitration for Sport.
-She had demanded that she be awarded the joint silver medal in the event as she was within the legal weight limits during the first day of the bout.
 She also announced her retirement from the sport with immediate effect.
-In a short verdict, the Court of Arbitration for Sport (CAS) dismissed the petition filed by Phogat requesting a joint silver medal.
+In a short verdict, the CAS dismissed the petition requesting a joint silver medal.

+In December 2025, Phogat announced her return to competitive wrestling with the goal of qualifying for the 2028 Los Angeles Olympics, nearly 18 months after retiring following the 2024 Paris Olympics.
+Announcing her comeback, Phogat stated that time away from the sport helped her rediscover her passion for wrestling.

 Political career

-After the 2024 Olympics, Phogat announced her retirement from sports, and upon her return to India, she got a grand welcome led by Congress leader Deepender Hooda along with a roadshow from IGI airport in New Delhi to her village in Haryana.
+After the 2024 Olympics, upon her return to India, Phogat got a grand welcome led by Congress leader Deepender Hooda along with a roadshow from IGI airport in New Delhi to her village in Haryana.
 Subsequently, she was also felicitated by the Haryana Khap Panchayat, a local farmer-based community organization, and many supporters urged Phogat to join politics.
 On 4 September 2024, Phogat met Congress leader, Rahul Gandhi, along with fellow wrestler Bajrang Punia.
-On 6 September, Phogat joined the Congress after meeting Congress President Mallikarjun Kharge and other senior leaders.
+On 6 September, Phogat joined the Congress.

-Subsequent to her joining the party, the Indian National Congress fielded Phogat as their candidate from the Julana assembly constituency constituency for the 2024 Haryana Legislative Assembly election.
-Political analysts claimed that since a significant number of Haryana's farmers are from Jat community, which has been against the BJP over the demand for a legal guarantee of a Minimum Support Price (MSP), the entry of Phogat in Congress could help them consolidate its Jat votes.
-On 8 October 2024, when election results were announced, Congress could not secure a victory in the state, but Phogat won her seat, defeating BJP candidate Yogesh Kumar by over 6,000 votes.
+Subsequent to her joining the party, the Indian National Congress fielded Phogat as their candidate from the Julana assembly constituency for the 2024 Haryana Legislative Assembly election.
+People claimed that since a significant number of Haryana's farmers are from Jat community, which has been against the BJP over the demand for a legal guarantee of a Minimum Support Price (MSP), the entry of Phogat in Congress could help them consolidate its Jat votes, but this proved to be wrong as parachute entry of a sportsperson into politics misrelated the relation between playing for the country and political power play.
+On 8 October 2024, when election results were announced, Congress could not secure a victory in the state, but Phogat won her seat, defeating BJP candidate Yogesh Kumar with a narrow margin of about 6000 votes.